nf-core/sarek/README.md

 - Manta - run Manta 1.0.0

 ## TSV file for sample
-It's a Tab Separated Value file, based on: `subject status sample lane fastq1 fastq2`, `subject status sample bam bai recal` or `subject status sample bam bai`
+It's a Tab Separated Value file, based on: `subject status sample lane fastq1 fastq2` or `subject status sample bam bai` Quite straight-forward:
-Quite straight-forward:
 - `subject` is the ID of the Patient
 - `status` is the status of the Patient, (0 for Normal and 1 for Tumor)